ibm-cloud-docs/vpc/backup_service_vpc_restore.md

 Restore boot or data volumes from backup snapshots to create fully provisioned storage, during instance creation, by adding storage to existing instances, or across regions for disaster recovery.
 {: shortdesc}

+The `sdp` profile is available to select customers.
+To request access, contact your IBM account team or open a [support case](/unifiedsupport/cases/add){: external}.
+{: preview}

 You can restore volumes from backup snapshots in the console, from the CLI, with the API, or Terraform.